Skip to content

 Organisation of Technology 7–8

-The organisation of the Technology 7–8 Syllabus illustrates the important role of practical experiences and design and production processes in the development of technological knowledge, understanding and skills.
-Content has been grouped in focus areas to enable the integrated relationship between technologies to be explored through design projects.
+The organisation of outcomes and content for Technology 7–8 illustrates the important role of practical experiences and design and production processes in the development of technological knowledge, understanding and skills.

-Figure 1 is an overview of the organisation of the Technology 7–8 Syllabus.
+Figure 1 shows the organisation of Technology 7–8.

 A diagram showing the organisation of Technology 7–8.
 Detail in text below.